HomePage Path

 Street Map

 Fraoch Eilean Castle is located on Fraoch Eilean, in Loch Awe.
-13 miles north-east of Alston, on the A686.
+20 miles east of Oban, on the A85.

 The island is visible from the road but trees restrict the view of the castle.